 The flowers are absolutely beautiful.

-“The leaves and flowers are a significant nervine sedative and are used to help promote sleep and alleviate pain, such as menstrual cramps and headaches.
+“The leaves and flowers are a significant nervine sedative and help promote sleep and alleviate pain, such as menstrual cramps and headaches.

 Passionflower is a short-lived, perennial herb that will clamber gregariously over arbors and fences.”

 The leaves and flowers smell like wintergreen and are used internally for inflammation, fevers, heartburn, and peptic ulcers.
 Meadowsweet is an excellent tonic for arthritis with its anti-inflammatory salicylates.

 Cook the leaves, and the sting goes away.

 “The greens and tea of nettles are high in minerals, vitamins, and chlorophyll, namely Vitamin A and C and calcium, potassium, magnesium, and iron.
 The leaves and seeds are used medicinally in teas and foods for allergies, arthritis, and as a kidney tonic.”

 “Wild bergamot is a close relative to bee balm (Monarda didyma).
 However, it is more likely to thrive in hotter and drier conditions.

 Both bee balm and wild bergamot are essential medicines for Native American peoples.
 Use them medicinally to treat infections and digestive issues like gas and bloating.
 Wild bergamot is antimicrobial, anti-inflammatory, and diaphoretic (brings on a sweat to break a fever).”

 Have you heard of nettles and elderflowers?
 Curious about why they’re so special?
 We interviewed Dawn from Maple Twig Medicinals a few years ago and thought this Q&A would be interesting for readers that want to know more about starting a medicinal herb garden.